TerribleDev/blog.terrible.dev/src/TerribleDev.Blog.Web/Posts/Hosting-dotnet-core-on-heroku.md

 ---

 I've been getting back into building scrappy little web apps for my friends.
-Ontop of this, I recently joined [a startup](https://quala.io) and getting away from Enterprise class software has made me make a huge mindshift.
+On top of this, I recently joined [a startup](https://quala.io) and getting away from Enterprise class software has made me make a huge mind-shift.
 In the recent past when I wanted to build apps I was thinking Kubernetes, Helm Charts, etc. However, in small app, and startup land reducing the barriers to ship is very important.

 <!-- more -->